nonblocking/mashroom/packages/plugin-packages/mashroom-session-provider-filestore/README.md

 }
 ```

-And to change the default config of this plugin add:
+And to change the default config of this plugin, add:

 ```json
 {